MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 pip install azure-ai-formrecognizer==3.0.0
 ```

-3. View the contents of the **train-without-labels** folder, and note that it contains a file for configuration settings:
+3. View the contents of the **train-model** folder, and note that it contains a file for configuration settings:
     - **C#**: appsettings.json
     - **Python**: .env